txpipe-shop/partnerchain-reference-implementation/docs/tutorial/README.md

 ## Summary

-This reference implementation takes the very basic [Substrate's minimal template](https://github.com/paritytech/polkadot-sdk-minimal-template) and shows how to:
+This reference implementation takes Substrate's very basic [minimal template](https://github.com/paritytech/polkadot-sdk-minimal-template) and shows how to:

 - add a custom ledger (eUTxO using Griffin);